Kiran507/PromptPix/README.md

 # PromptPix
 This project uses the DALL-E AI model to create images in real-time based on user prompts.
 The frontend is built with React, providing an easy-to-use interface, while the backend, powered by Node.JS, seamlessly integrates with the DALL-E model through the OpenAI API.

+## Features

+- **Real-time Image Generation:** Users can input prompts, and the application will generate unique images using the DALL-E model in real-time.
+- **User-Friendly Interface:** The React-based frontend provides an intuitive and user-friendly interface for interacting with the image generation functionality.

+## Technologies Used

+- **React:** A JavaScript library for building user interfaces.
+- **Node.js:** A JavaScript runtime for server-side development.
+- **Express.js:** A web application framework for Node.js that simplifies the development of web applications.
+- **OpenAI API:** The DALL-E model is integrated into the application using the OpenAI API.

 ## Installation Guide
 ### Client
 In the client directory, you can run: